Apply for extenuation

 What does extenuation get me?

-If you are submitting an application for your resit deadline you will also get an additional seven days if your claim is successful.
-If you fail at your resit, then you will likely be asked to repeat the module.
+If you have extenuation granted on your resit attempt but not the initial attempt, then your repeat module will be capped.
 If you have had extenuation granted on both your initial and resit submissions, then your repeat module will be uncapped.

-Different situations can affect your claim for extenuating circumstances.
+Different situations can affect your claim for extenuation.
 Find out more below.

 I am pregnant